dannystudio/home.tab.bookmark.docker/README.md

 * Firefox

 ## Features
+**Bookmark Group**
 * Add groups.
-* Right click on group name to edit / remove group.
+* Right click on group name to edit/remove group.
 * Drag and drop group to change the order of the group.
+**Bookmark**
-* Add bookmark in each group.
+* Add bookmark in group.
-* Right click on bookmark to edit / remove bookmark.
+* Right click on bookmark to edit/remove bookmark.
-* Press Shift key to force bookmark open in new tab.
-* Automatically grab website favicon from input url for bookmark thumbnail.
+* options to use favicon or upload image for bookmark thumbnail.
-* Reload bookmark thumbnail options through screenshot or favicon of the website. (define screenshot api with environment variable SCREENSHOT_API)
+* option to use screenshot for bookmark thumbnail.
+(API required, see SCREENSHOT_API in ENV Variables below)
-* Drag and drop bookmark to change the position of the bookmark.
+* drag and drop bookmark to change the position of bookmark
-* Drag and drop bookmark to move to another group (with bookmark's top left corner pointing to group name).
+* drag and drop bookmark to move to another group **Data**
 * Bookmark data store in browser's local storage.
 * Import Data to (browser's local storage).
 * Expprt Data from (browser's local storage).
 * Backup Data (to container).
 * Restore Data (from container).
+* Data will backup to server automatically when add/edit group/bookmark. (delete/move group/bookmark are not).
+**Protection**
+* Basic authentication available as an option. (see BASIC_AUTH in ENV Variables below).
+**Keyboard Intergration**
+* Force to open bookmark in new tab by holding shift key when click on bookmark.
+* close popups including add, edit, import, and messages by press esc key.

-## How to
+## Install
 * Clone this repository.
-* Run *npm run dockerbuild* in terminal.
 * Run *npm run dockersave* in terminal.
 * Use image *home-tab-bookmark.tar* to create container.
 * Install browser extension [New Tab Redirect](https://chromewebstore.google.com/detail/new-tab-redirect/icpgjfneehieebagbmdbhnlpiopdcmna?hl=en-US) and set new tab redirect to http://HOSTNAME:3000.

 ## ENV Variables
 ### SCREENSHOT_API ###
-Bookmark thumbnail will use faviocn by default.
 Specific the screenshot api gives the option to use website screenshot as bookmark thumbnail.
-The screenshot api should be full api url without bookmark's url and it should return a png image.
+The screenshot api should be full api url without bookmark's url and it should return a png or jpeg image.

 Here is an example of screenshot api from [elestio/ws-screenshot.slim](https://hub.docker.com/r/elestio/ws-screenshot.slim) docker